joseeden/joeden/docs/Cybersecurity/001-Fundamentals/003-Risk-Management.md

     - Intelligence or information gatherers (could be any of the above).
     - Technology (such as free-running bots and artificial intelligence , which could be part of any of the above).

-  - For more details, please see [Cyber Threat and Attacks.](./017-Cyber-Threats-and-Attacks.md)
+  - For more information, please see [Cyber Threat and Attacks.](./017-Cyber-Threats-and-Attacks.md)

 - **Threat Vector**